zenparsing/js-classes-1.1/proposals/instance-variables.md

 ### Instance Variable Initialization

-Objects contain a possibly empty *instance variable list*.
+Objects contain a possibly empty *instance variable list* in an `[[InstanceVariableList]]` internal slot.
 Each entry in the *instance variable list* is a record that contains an *instance variable key* and a value.
 The *instance variable list* is used to store the current values of the object's instance variables.

 Immediately before the `this` value is bound to a function environment record within **SuperCall** evaluation and `[[Construct]]`, if the current function has a `[[HomeObject]]` and the `[[HomeObject]]` has a non-empty *instance variable definition list*, we perform the following operation: